hlleung74/21CS050/README.md

 Evaluation
 ------------
-* report_evaluation_code.mlx: The code for final report's Sections 5.3.1 and 5.4.1
+* report_evaluation_code.mlx: The code for the final report's Sections 5.3.1 and 5.4.1
-* testMatGrabber.m: The code for final report's Section 5.3.2
+* testMatGrabber.m: The code for the final report's Section 5.3.2

 Further Questions?
 ------------